 And, as the curtain closes, the Apotheosis of the Lilac Fairy:

 It goes without saying that the Bolshoi has an endless array of star dancers.
 Grigorovich drilled his female corps until they look virtually as good as that of the Paris Opera Ballet.
 The Bolshoi Theater Orchestra sounded fired up and the sound recording is excellent.
-I ordinarily don't yearn to see this sort of rarefied opulence; but this video is so good, even I found myself mesmerized in my home theater.
+We ordinarily don't yearn to see this sort of rarefied opulence; but this video is so good, even we found ourselves mesmerized in the home theater.

 Gordon Smith showed this Sleeping Beauty to his L'OperaDou Jury in December 2013.
 Here's what Gordon had to say: